autoloadnextpost/auto-load-next-post/readme.txt

 Extendable and open source — Auto Load Next Post is created with theme and plugin developers in mind.
 If you're intersted to jump in the project, there are opportunities for developers at all levels to get involved.
 [Contribute to Auto Load Next Post on GitHub](https://github.com/autoloadnextpost/auto-load-next-post/blob/master/CONTRIBUTING.md) and join the party. 🎉

 Need to trigger something during each post load?
 [See the JavaScript triggers available](https://autoloadnextpost.com/documentation/javascript-triggers/) in the documentation for details.
-3rd-party supported also.

 ## Track Your PageViews